olafwied/D3.js_Global_Morality/README.md

 - The information displayed when hovering over a bar could not be seen for some eastern countries -> I added an if-statement to shift the x-position of the text position for Asian countries
 - One person mentioned that it would be nice to display regions seperately to make the dependence on the geographic region more striking -> I added extra buttons and introduced a new update function

+I updated several things to make the relationship between geographic regions and survey responses on moral questions more visible.
+See "Design".

 Resources: